thriveweb/passion-family-dental/content/services/dental-implants.md

       if your wisdom teeth are in a complex position we may  recommend you to a specialist for a second opinion and management.
     title: Surgical removal of wisdom teeth
+meta:
+  description: >-
+    We take pride in our gentle, calm and patient approach to oral surgery.
+Our priority is to maximise comfort, reduce stress and make your visit pain free.
+  title: Oral Surgery | Passion Family Dental
 ---